-Year Activity Amount 2017 Continued screening and intervention \$484,639 services for older adults 2017 Annual Expenditure \$484,639 2018 Continued screening and intervention \$497,240 services for older adults 2018 Annual Expenditure \$497,240 Biennial Expenditure \$981,880
+Year Activity Amount

+2017 Continued screening and intervention services for older adults \$484,639

+2017 Annual Expendit \$484,639

+2018 Continued screening and intervention services for older adults \$497,240

+2018 Annual Expendit \$497,240

+Biennial Expenditure \$981,880

-Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
+&lt;sup>33 Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
 Updates to performance measures that may result from this collaborative process will be reported in the next MIDD Annual Report in August 2018.

-♦ A. Procurement and Contracting of Providers
+◊ A. Procurement and Contracting of Providers

-Public Health - Seattle & King County (PHSKC) manages this initiative as part of the Mental Health Integration Program (MHIP).
+Public Health - Seattle & King County (PHSKC) manages this initiative as part of the MHIP.
 PHSKC also manages three strategies for the current Veterans and Human Services Levy (VHSL) that target different populations from the MIDD 2 Initiative but are also a part of the MHIP.
 Pending the outcome of the VHSL renewal, PHSKC may plan for a procurement process for the MHIP that includes funding from both MIDD 2 and the renewed VHSL.
 Planning will begin in late 2017 after the outcome of the VHSL renewal process is known.
 A Request for Applications (RFA) will be issued in the second quarter of 2018.
 New contracts for MIDD 2 funds under this initiative will begin on January 1, 2019.
 In the meantime, current MIDD 2 service contracts will continue.